 - The fastest loading tool for user experience, with no flicker experienced.

 - Offers the best support of all tools, including web chat support.

-I have managed to get their free trial extended from 14 days to 30 days – you won’t find this elsewhere.
+I got their free trial extended from 14 days to 30 days for you – you won’t find this elsewhere.

-To help you make up your mind about which is better for your needs, here are my expert two-cents about these tools:
+To help you make up your mind about which is better for your needs, here are is my expert opinion about these tools:

 - Google Optimize is the best for beginners or those with no budget for A/B testing, but has limitations.

 - VWO is a great tool for those looking for more A/B testing features than Google Optimize.

 - Convert is best for advanced users, with excellent features and the best support options.